Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Set-AzConnectedMachineExtension.md

 # Set-AzConnectedMachineExtension

 ## SYNOPSIS
-The operation to create or update the extension.
+The operation to Create the extension.

 ## SYNTAX